barthisrael/DatabaseComparer/README.md

 python compare_databases.py --block-size 500 --output-file output.xlsx --source-database-connection HOST1:PORT1:DATABASE1:USER1:PASSWORD1 --target-database-connection HOST2:PORT2:DATABASE2:USER2:PASSWORD2
 ```

+The script will open as many subprocess as cores your cpu have and run tasks in parallel to get a faster result.

+Will also reduce memory using block-size parameter.
+You can set it as you want (greater than 0) to tune memory usage according to your machine.

-This will allow each subprocess query blocks of at most 500 registers in each database at a time.
+In the example, will allow each subprocess query blocks of at most 500 registers in each database at a time.
-Blocksize parameter is used to tune memory usage.

 After comparison, will generate an output file named 'output.xlsx', containing DDL/DML commands to be applied in source database in order to become like target database.

-The script will open as many subprocess as cores your cpu have and run tasks in parallel to get a faster result.
-Will also reduce memory

 Objects that the app deals with: